Welcome To Great Lever One

 Welcome to Great Lever One, providing primary care for Great Lever and surrounding areas.
 We hope you take your time to browse our website where you will find lots of useful information about the surgery and the services we offer.

-We now offer an extended surgery on Monday evening form 6.30pm - 7.30pm.
+We now offer an extended access on Wednesday evening.
 These appointments are primarily for patients who work and cannot attend during normal surgery hours.
-Please note the surgery telephone line on a Monday will close at 6.30pm.
+Please note the surgery telephone line on a Wednesday will close at 6.30pm.